When I make a mistake, oftentimes shame is in the room.

 So, here’s how I worked through shame in the presence of my kids.

-Spots the Giraffe is my resilience habit animal for noticing.
+Spots the Giraffe is my resilience animal for noticing.
 First I “spotted” my emotion.
 Because I’m a self-compassion teacher, my kids are very used to me spotting and naming my feelings.
 In this case, I spotted shame.

 Next, I recognized shame’s fear—that I am unlovable.
 Because my shame-prone feelings habit animal is Deer, I allowed my little deer puppet to be my symbol for shame.